 The Munda Biddi Trail was opened in June 2013 for cyclists.
 The trail runs from Perth through a 1,000km of the South West of Western Australia and is anticipated to become a world renown cycle trail.

 The region boasts a number of tranquil inlets, streams and rivulets, brimming with life.
 Trout, perch, fresh water cobbler and marron present popular hunting opportunities in the fertile rivers and streams in our region.
 Marron is a very large freshwater crayfish native to the permanent rivers in forested, high rainfall areas of the south west.
 Licences for Trout and Marron fishing can be obtained from the local Post Office.

 Steeped in history, from the pioneering timber industry, the rich soils and cooler climate of the region now produce award-winning wines.
-It has grown to take its place as the third largest wine region in Western Australia.
+It has grown to take its place as the third largest grape growing area in Western Australia.
 Many boutique wineries offer cellar door sales and tastings, with restaurants, cafes and galleries springing up amongst them.
 Take the opportunity to sample a variety of quality wines amidst the ambience of rambling rivers, magnificent forests and beautiful lush countryside.